-Metric objects can also be directly logged in Lightning using the LightningModule self.log method.
+When Metric objects, which return a scalar tensor, are logged directly in Lightning using the LightningModule self.log method.
 Lightning will log the metric based on on\step and on\epoch flags present in self.log(...).
 If on\epoch is True, the logger automatically logs the end of epoch metric value by calling .compute().